Quincy, Oregon

 Quincy is an unincorporated community in Columbia County, Oregon, United States.
 It is located about 4.5 miles northeast of Clatskanie and 3.5 miles southwest of Mayger in a drained and diked area of the Columbia River lowlands.

-The Quincy area was first settled about 1882 and named by J. W. Barnes for his hometown of Quincy, Illinois.
-Quincy post office ran from 1892 until 1933.
+The Quincy area was first settled around 1882 and was named by J. W. Barnes after his hometown of Quincy, Illinois.
+The Quincy post office ran from 1892 to 1933.

 In 1915, Quincy had a population of 40 and two churches and two schools.
 In 1940, Quincy had a population of 303.
 Quincy Store is still in operation.